Back to all blog posts

 More often, authentic, genuine user generated content (UGC) is more likely to be trusted than heavily promotional branded videos.
 With Gen Z naming TikTok as their go-to inspiration when deciding holiday destinations, it’s not necessary to invest in large-scale video production.
 Use visitors and influencers to capture Instagram stories and TikTok videos to showcase the true personality of your destination.

-If you’d be interested in discussing your travel PR strategy why not get in touch with our expert team today.
+If you’d be interested in discussing your travel PR strategy why not get in touch with one of our specialist Consumer PR experts today.

 Get in touch with the team